What is PETG Plastic?

 PETG’s rigid structure makes it capable of resisting the stringent sterilization process.
 That makes it ideal for producing medical implants and packaging material for different medical devices ad pharmaceutical products.

 Thanks to its high chemical resistance PETG is often used for producing containers for water, soda, cooking oils, and FDA-compliant food and beverages storage containers.
 Its lightweight also helps it be used more in these applications as it significantly reduces the transportation cost for companies.

-PETG is one of the leading materials used for making machine guards or protections.
+PETG is one of the leading materials for making machine guards or protections.
 Easy forming properties coupled with hardness and clarity make it last for years.
-The guards are also referred to in the food processing industry and considered much better in quality than polycarbonate.
+The guards are also referred to in the food processing industry and are considered much better in quality than polycarbonate.

 PETG material is widely used in stands and displays in malls, restaurants, and all kinds of retail locations.
 Easy coloring and forming properties make it perfect for signage applications.

 I save the best for last.
 Rapid prototyping is the fastest growing and largest application for PETG.
 It provides easy printability and fantastic layer adhesion.
 Additionally, PETG plastic is tough, odorless, and chemical resistant while providing low shrinkage rates in prints than other mainstem 3D printing materials.

 Using a cooling fan and putting an extra build plate is a must while printing with PETG to avoid bed adhesion problems.

 It is not toxic at least in solid form.
 However, inhaling its vapors can cause serious health issues.
 Vapors can release while heating PETG resin.
 So operators should wear face masks and protective gear for extra protection during production.